r0bbar/siglab/siglab_py/README.md

     c.
 Hung limit orders will be cancelled.
 Remainder are sent as market orders.

     The spirit of the implementation is to have a very very simple standalone order gateway, which is separate from strategy implementation.
 Strategies implementation should only have entry/exit logic.
+Strategy concerns, and Execution concerns should be separate.

     Take look at [**DivisiblePosition**](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/client.py)